sustrik/libdill/tutorial.md

 Libdill channels are "unbuffered".
 In other words, the sending coroutine will block each time until the receiving coroutine can process the message.

-This kind of behaviour could, in theory, become a bottleneck, however, in our case we assume that the `statistics()` coroutine will be extremely fast and not turn into one.
+This kind of behavior could, in theory, become a bottleneck, however, in our case we assume that the `statistics()` coroutine will be extremely fast and not turn into one.

-At this point we can implement the `statistics()` coroutine, which will run forever in a busy loop and collect statistics from all the `dialogue()` coroutines.
+At this point we can implement the `statistics()` coroutine, which will run forever in a busy loop and collect statistics from all the `dialog()` coroutines.
 Each time the statistics change, it will print them to `stdout`:

 ```c
 coroutine void statistics(int ch) {